Nkemeni/alx-pre_course/0x01-git/README.md

-This the readme file with the 0x1git directory
+This is the updated Readme file